lino-framework/lino/docs/tutorials/polls.rst

     ChoicesByPoll
     """

+To add a Detail Window to a table, you simply add a :attr:`detail_layout
+<lino.core.actors.Actor.detail_layout>` attribute to the Table's
+class.
-See :doc:`/topics/layouts` for more explanations.
+See :doc:`/tutorials/layouts` for more explanations.

 Not all tables have a Detail Window.